 Responder, provides a first-person account of my experiences

 rescuing people in the mountains.
 Join my teammates and me as we

 below a helicopter, and lower wounded climbers down vertical walls.

-walls.
 Purchasing the book helps support BeaconReviews.com.

-PSS: I'm pleased to announce that
+PPS: I'm pleased that

-AIARE avalanche educator
+avalanche educator Jonathan

 has published reviews of avalanche transceivers for many years,

 is a member of the American Avalanche Association's governing board,

 The Avalanche Review.
 His input here helps continue BeaconReview.com's

 legacy of independent and accurate information.